kevinchu8309/-Visualization-For-Strava-Cycling-Performance/README.md

 these two parts of visualization, we can first check if I am making any progress in my riding and then predict my possible performance on each segment.

+Data used:

+For ggplot2 vis:

+    activity.csv: contain the activities I have for the past few month.
+Variables like Ave heart rate / power and cadence ...etc.

+    segment.csv: include the finish time and the power ratio from different cyclist.